Last updated April 20, 2020

 These isolated cases do not therefore prove that pets can be infected by their owner, and the risk of human-to-animal contagion therefore remains negligible to date.

-Experimentally, under very specific laboratory conditions, ferrets from cats and dogs could have been infected with COVID-19.
+Experimentally, under very specific laboratory conditions, ferrets, cats and dogs may have been infected with COVID-19.
 Ferrets and cats seem more receptive than dogs to the risk of infection.
 However, there is currently no indication that they can in turn infect humans.